 - Cloud integration: Integrate communications functionality seamlessly into software-as-a-service (SaaS) applications hosted in your providers’ data center.

-Orange Business Services is a recognized market leader in SIP trunking and provides best-of-breed UCC tools.
+Orange Business is a recognized market leader in SIP trunking and provides best-of-breed UCC tools.
 We can help you with your SIP trunking and UC transformation every step of the way.
 Read our paper on UC and SIP trunking here, our blog on the ISDN switch-off here and browse to our campaign page to find out more.